livekit/components-js/packages/react/etc/components-react.api.md

 export interface ParticipantTileProps extends React_2.HTMLAttributes<HTMLDivElement> {
     // (undocumented)
     disableSpeakingIndicator?: boolean;
+    // Warning: (ae-incompatible-release-tags) The symbol "onParticipantClick" is marked as @public, but its signature references "ParticipantClickEvent" which is marked as @internal
+    //
     // (undocumented)
     onParticipantClick?: (event: ParticipantClickEvent) => void;
     // @deprecated (undocumented)